shawnweisfeld/Smart-Video-Portal-Demo/readme.md

             1. REST API endpoint (AMS_API_ENDPOINT)
             1. Media Services Resource (AMS_RESOURCE)
     1. Add an additional environment variable for the STS endpoint AZURE_AD_STS=https://login.microsoftonline.com/<AZURE_AD_TENANT_DOMAIN>/oauth2/token
+    1. While we are still in the Azure portal lets start our streaming endpoint.
+[More Info](https://docs.microsoft.com/en-us/azure/media-services/media-services-streaming-endpoints-overview)

 1. Now we can use the AMS Rest endpoint to render our Adaptive Streaming and Closed Captioning files.
     1. First we will need to Authenticate agaist the AMS API, we can do that with the following